oschiant/pkgbuild_vipm-2017_Arch-Linux/README.md

 You can manually check the hash of the file `vipm-17.0.2018-linux.tar.gz` once downloaded from the VIPM server, it would be the following hash `SHA256SUM e105211c39b207cae2c1c0d1fca05fe09364890b420a7e8493e1df46f53db373`. (also the PKGBUILD verifies it automatically)

 ### Changelog (eng)
+2020.04.18
+* Content is ordered and formats the README.md file to improve understanding.
+* Add dependency to the `zensu` package to be able to run` vipm` as superuser using the icon that is added to the Gnome applications.
+The user must belong to the `wheel` group to be able to run` vipm` in superuser mode.
+You can verify this by pasting the following command into a `$ groups $ USER` console.
+> * In the future the idea is to run vipm as superuser using a polkit rule since it is the native authentication method of most graphical environments.
+See the following link https://wiki.archlinux.org/index.php/Polkit.

 2020.04.12
 * Initial compilation of the package for Arch Linux, to work properly you must run from console